Zirconium419122/Photon-ray-tracer/README.md

 4. **Multi-Threading:** Explore multi-threading or Web Workers to parallelize ray tracing computations for faster rendering.

+5. **Shaders:** Explore shaders to improve performance by the use of the GPU for faster rendering.

-5. **Advanced Lighting Models:** Implement more sophisticated lighting models, such as physically-based rendering (PBR) and global illumination.
+6. **Advanced Lighting Models:** Implement more sophisticated lighting models, such as physically-based rendering (PBR) and global illumination.

+7. **Camera System:** Implement a camera system for the movement of the camera through the scene and settings like fov, focal length, and depth of field.

+8. **Scene Editor:** Implement a scene editor where you can add and adjust the size and material of the objects in the scene.

+9. **Ui:** A simple Ui for adjusting rendering settings, like number of samples, number of frames, and the number of reflections

 ### How to Contribute